Interactions-Nexus/Nexus-Wiki/guides/mobile-wallet.md

 ## Nexus Mobile Wallet - Lite Node for Nexus Blockchain.

 - Lite Node
-Nexus has spend years perfecting our blockchain technology that even your phone can now run a node and communicate with other nodes.
+Nexus has spend years perfecting blockchain technology that even your phone can now run a node and communicate with other nodes.
 The App contains a Lite version of a Nexus node, A node that knows your own sigchain but does not contain unnecessary data for the whole chain.
 This keeps network bandwidth and processing overhead down.

 - Sigchain on the Go
 With Nexus mobile wallet you can get access to your Nexus Sigchain right on your phone.
 Send and receive NXS securely with ease, Or check on your staking node at home.
 App has built in QR code generation so you can exchange information in a snap.